tswsxk/EduData/CONTRIBUTE.md

 * create the key-value pair in `URL_DICT` of [`download_data.py`](Edudata/Dataset/download/data/download_data.py)
 * run `pytest` to test whether all test cases go well

+## FAQ

+Q: I have carefully test the code in my local system (all testing passed) but still failed in online ci?

+A: There are two possible reasons:
+1. the online ci system is different from your local system;
+2. there are some network error causing the downloading test failed, which you can find in the ci log.

+For the second reason, all you need to do is to retry the test.